 “I try to stay isolated, and let my words do my talking—in my books, newspaper columns, magazine articles, conference papers, and so on, as I guess you’ve seen.
 I keep out of public view except when I’m on TV news and talk shows, or when I’m paid a lot of money to talk to groups in various parts of the world.
 Then I bundle up my hair, to get it out of the way, and I put on a very expensive suit—my costume for public viewing; nothing like what I wear around here, as you can see.
 It covers me as elegantly as a stubby guy like me can manage.
 Elegant by outside standards, that is.
 Around here, dressed as I am, I’m the height of fashion.”

-(There is much about the Bigheads in Prelude, and more coming in other volumes of the SQUEEZESHOT saga. — H.A.)
+(There is much about the Bigheads in Prelude, and more coming, perhaps, in other volumes of the SQUEEZESHOT saga. — H.A.)